padrinobook/padrinobook/chapters/sessions.md

 ```

-Our session controller is naked:
+Our session controller will look like:

 ```ruby